tj/should.js/Readme.md

 [1, 2].should.have.property('0', 1);
 ```

-__NB__ `.property` change object to actual property value!
+__NB__ `.property` changes the chain's object to the given property's value, so be careful when chaining after  `.property`!

 ## .properties(propName1, propName2, ...) or .properties([propName1, propName2, ...]) or .properties(obj)

-`obj` it is object that map properties to their actual values.
+`obj` should be an object that maps properties to their actual values.

-Assert all given properties exists and have given values (compare using `.eql`):
+Assert all given properties exist and have given values (compare using `.eql`):

 ```javascript
 user.should.have.properties('name', 'age');